 Our residents love to watch the wildlife in the garden, encouraged by our bird feeders.

 But the liveliest creatures in the garden are our eight bantam chickens – two of which we raised from eggs!
 These bantams supply us with delicious eggs, which our residents can have for breakfast.

-Denise Chrippes is the registered manager of Blenheim Care Home in Bournemouth.
+Tracy Jennings is the manager of Blenheim Care Home in Bournemouth.

 We know that people have a choice of care homes.
 We like to take the time to really get to know and understand our residents.
 I think it speaks volumes that relatives of former residents still come to help out at our fete and open day.

 Some examples of how our staff go the extra mile for our residents: